Assistant Professor of Behavioral Science

-I am a Rudolf Mößbauer Assistant Professor of Behavioral Science for Disease Prevention and Health Care at the Technical University of Munich.
+I am a Rudolf Mößbauer Assistant Professor at the Technical University of Munich where I lead the Professorship of Behavioral Science for Disease Prevention and Health Care.

 Before coming to TUM, I was an Alexander von Humboldt Postdoctoral Fellow at the Heidelberg Institute of Global Health and a David E. Bell Postdoctoral Fellow at the Harvard Center for Population and Development Studies.
 I received my PhD in Population Studies and MS in Statistics from the University of Pennsylvania.